-Brookline Bancorp, Inc. (the "Company") The Company is a bank holding company (within the meaning of the Bank Holding Company Act of 1956, as amended) and the parent of Brookline Bank, a Massachusetts-chartered trust company; Bank Rhode Island ("BankRI"), BankRI, a Rhode Island-chartered financial institution; and PCSB Bank, a New York-chartered commercial bank (collectively referred to as the "Banks"). bank The Banks are members of the Federal Reserve System.
-The Company is also the parent of Clarendon Private, LLC ("Clarendon Private"), Private.
+The Company is a bank holding company (within the meaning of the Bank Holding Company Act of 1956, as amended) and the parent of Brookline Bank, a Massachusetts-chartered trust company; BankRI, a Rhode Island-chartered financial institution; and PCSB Bank, a New York-chartered commercial bank.
+The Banks are members of the Federal Reserve System.
+The Company is also the parent of Clarendon Private.
 The Company's primary business is to provide commercial, business and retail banking services to its corporate, municipal and retail customers through the Banks and its non-bank subsidiaries.
 Brookline Securities Corp., previously a subsidiary of the Company was dissolved in November 2023.

-Brookline Bank, which includes its wholly-owned subsidiaries, Longwood Securities Corp., Eastern Funding LLC ("Eastern Funding") and First Ipswich Insurance Agency, operates 29 full-service banking offices in the Greater Boston metropolitan area with three additional lending offices.
+Brookline Bank, which includes its wholly-owned subsidiaries, Longwood Securities Corp., Eastern Funding and First Ipswich Insurance Agency, operates 29 full-service banking offices in the Greater Boston metropolitan area with three additional lending offices.
 BankRI, which includes its wholly-owned subsidiaries, Acorn Insurance Agency, BRI Realty Corp., BRI Investment Corp. and its wholly-owned subsidiary, BRI MSC Corp., operates 22 full-service banking offices in the greater Providence, Rhode Island area.
 PCSB Bank, which includes its wholly-owned subsidiary, UpCounty Realty Corp., operates 14 full-service banking offices in the Lower Hudson Valley of New York.
-Clarendon Private is a registered investment advisor with the Securities and Exchange Commission ("SEC"), SEC.
+Clarendon Private is a registered investment advisor with the SEC.
 Through Clarendon Private, the Company offers a wide range of wealth management services to individuals, families, endowments and foundations to help these clients meet their long-term financial goals.